-While the majority of attention related to the diagnosis and treatment of infertility is directed toward the female, approximately 50% of all cases of infertility are actually due to abnormalities in sperm production or function.
+Approximately 50% of all cases of infertility are actually due to abnormalities in sperm production or function.
 Unlike women, who are born with all of the eggs that they will ever have, men produce sperm from the time of puberty until late in life.
 It typically takes between 90 and 108 days from the time that a sperm is produced in the testicles until it is eventually ejaculated.
-Therefore, in addition to medical conditions that can adversely affect sperm production in general, any event that occurs during this period of sperm maturation can have an immediate impact on a man’s fertility.
+Therefore, in addition to medical conditions that can adversely affect sperm production or function in general, any event that occurs during this period of sperm maturation can also have an immediate impact on a man’s fertility.

 The first step in male infertility evaluation involves a thorough medical history – i.e. an office consultation during which your physician will ask you extensively about your basic medical condition, as well as about specific factors that could affect your fertility.
 It is important to know whether you have fathered any pregnancies, whether they resulted in an ultimate delivery of a live child or not.
 In addition, we will discuss any medical illnesses that you may have, either illnesses that you had in childhood such as mumps, or chronic illnesses that you may have such as hypertension.
 We will also explore any operations that you have had, focusing specifically on any surgical procedures involving the scrotum such as a varicocele repair, treatment of a spermatocele or hydrocele, or even a hernia repair.
 It is also important to note if you have undergone a previous vasectomy, with or without a vasectomy reversal.

 We will next discuss in detail any medications that you are currently taking, as certain medications can affect both sexual performance and sperm development and function.